 upper filling chambers (atria) or the lower pumping chambers (ventricles).
 This may

-- Shunts.
-Shunts can be seen in atrial and ventricular septal defects but also when irregular
+Shunts.
+Shunts can be seen in atrial and ventricular septal defects.
+And when irregular blood

-An echocardiogram may also be simply performed to assess the heart’s overall function
+An echocardiogram may also be done to evaluate the heart’s overall function and general

-There may be other reasons for your doctor to recommend an echocardiogram.
+Your healthcare provider may have other reasons to recommend an echocardiogram.

 What are the risks of an echocardiogram?

-This imaging procedure is not invasive in the body and carries little to no risks.
+This imaging procedure is not invasive and carries little to no risks.
 You may have

-discomfort from the positioning of the transducer which can put pressure
+discomfort from the positioning of the transducer because it can put pressure on the

 How do I get ready for an echocardiogram?